Infographic: Secret weapon

 We hear this a lot, and it’s a common misconception that signed deals cannot be touched.
 The truth is that with the right approach, deals can be re-negotiated, and quite successfully too.
 Turnstone regularly do this for clients, and have an 80% success rate on resolving the problems we find.
 More on these later.

-reducing IT & telco supplier costs
+Reducing IT supplier costs

 Homeworking Ramp up: Supplier Lists, Negotiation Essentials & Market Intel

 Due to Coronavirus the need to expand homeworking and related services is urgent – in response we are releasing parts of our knowledge base, to guide you in quickly making the best decisions for both the short and longer term.

 In this first instalment, we address Security- as-a-Service, upgrading your WAN/SDWAN, and Laptops supply.

 Outsourcing more elements of security is a growing trend, with many IT departments moving to a 24×7 capability to secure their businesses.
 The advent of large-scale homeworking may increase the attractiveness of using a third party to assist with some or all of the extra security workload.

 Secureworks, DXC, Securedata, NTT Security, Getronics, Orange, ITC, Ultima, Trustwave, Redscan, Nettitude

 Note: suppliers shown in bold support the MS Azure Sentinel platform.